R.N. gives back to RMHC organization that aided parents 25 years ago

 Abigail Guerrero, seen on the left of the Ronald McDonald Statue, and her nursing colleagues.

-After receiving guidance from medical professionals in Elkhart, the two sought care 4 hours away (267 mi.) at the Wesley Medical Center in Wichita, KS.
+After receiving guidance from local medical professionals in Elkhart, the Kansas maternity deserts: a cross-sectional study of rural obstetric providerstwo sought care 4 hours away (267 mi.) at the Wesley Medical Center in Wichita, KS.

-Concepcion stated she was told early on that her pregnancy was considered high-risk since she was carrying three babies in her womb.
+Concepcion stated she was informed early on that her pregnancy was considered high-risk since she was carrying three babies in her womb.
+From conversations with her doctors, she found out there are several risks associated with triplet pregnancies.
+A few are listed below according to Traci C. Johnson, MD:

 Placenta.
 The placenta is an organ that attaches to the wall of the uterus and transfers blood, oxygen, and nutrition from mother to baby through the umbilical cord.
 If a placenta supports more than one baby, it ages faster, limiting your babies’ growth potential.